 Other ways you can help look after Rangitoto Island

 - Do not light open fires.
 They can easily get out of control.

-- Take your rubbish off the island with you.
+- Take your rubbish off the island with you - observe the Department's 'Pack in - Pack Out' policy.
 There are no rubbish disposal facilities on Rangitoto.

 - Do not remove or disturb any plants or historic artefacts.

 - Keep to the tracks so you don't disturb plant life, or endanger yourself on the lava.

 - No dogs - they may disturb or harm wildlife.

 Non-compliance with these conditions may result in prosecution.

 There is a total fire ban on islands in the Hauraki Gulf (with the exceptions of Waiheke, Great Barrier, Kawau and Rakino, where you can light a fire if you have a permit).
 Check the current Hauraki Gulf fire conditions.

 From small beginnings mighty things can grow, and from small beginnings mighty things can go.
 A single spark can be devastating to Auckland's treasured islands—and everything that lives there.
 If you see a fire call 111.